-For now, enjoy Part 2 of executive editor James Menzies’ wide-ranging discussion with McCarron:
+Enjoy Part 2 of our wide-ranging discussion with McCarron:

 TN: How did you identify Wheels Group as a good fit?